When Do South African Organisations Have To Comply With GDPR?

 - certification under an approved certification mechanism as provided for in the GDPR;

-- contractual clauses agreed authorized by the competent supervisory authority; or
+- contractual clauses agreed authorised by the competent supervisory authority; or

-- provisions inserted in to administrative arrangements between public authorities or bodies authorized by the competent supervisory authority.
+- provisions inserted in to administrative arrangements between public authorities or bodies authorised by the competent supervisory authority.

 Complying with the regulation

-In compliance with GDPR, organizations must ensure measures have been taken to minimize risk and the chance of data breach.
-These processes and policies will also ensure organizations are accountable and can be governed; part of the ICO guidelines on GDPR reads, organizations must “implement appropriate technical and organizational measures that ensure and demonstrate compliance”.
+In compliance with GDPR, organisations must ensure measures have been taken to minimise risk and the chance of data breach.
+These processes and policies will also ensure organisations are accountable and can be governed; part of the ICO guidelines on GDPR reads, organisations must “implement appropriate technical and organisational measures that ensure and demonstrate compliance”.

 If firms do not comply with the regulations that are put forward by GDPR, they can be subject to hefty fines.
 Both the data controller and the data processor will be subject to fines, with the regulatory bodies of each country working in tandem to establish the appropriate measures to take.
 For the UK, the ICO will be funded by the fines that they administer – meaning they will have a vested interest in ensuring that fines are as large as possible.
 Furthermore, companies of all sizes will be subject to punishment for non-compliance.
 Recently, the Spanish authorities fined Facebook for having inadequate data sharing policies, the fine totalled to 1.2 million euros.
 Facebook was found guilty of ‘not adequately collecting the consent of either their users or non-users’